 The Scan function automatically switches among all the ports that are accessible to the currently logged on user at regular intervals, so that the user can monitor their activity automatically.
 Users can also limit the number of ports scanned with the Filter function of the Sidebar.
-See KVM Devices and Ports - Connections Page, page 114, and Filter, page 109, for further details.
+See KVM Devices and Ports - Connections Page, page 97, and Filter, page 93, for further details.

-• Setting the Scan Interval:
+- Setting the Scan Interval:

-The amount of time Auto Scan dwells on each port is set with the Scan Duration setting (see Scan Duration, page 54).
+- The amount of time Auto Scan dwells on each port is set with the Scan Duration, page 114).

-Invoking Auto Scan
+- Invoking Auto Scan

 To start Auto Scanning, with the toolbar showing, tap the A key.
 The Auto Scan function cycles through the ports in order - starting from the first port on the installation.
-An [s] appears in front of the Port ID Display to indicate that the port is being accessed under Auto Scan Mode.
+An S appears in front of the Port ID Display to indicate that the port is being accessed under Auto Scan Mode.